- There are approximately 64,000 new thyroid cancers diagnosed in the United States annually

 - The blood marker thyroglobulin (for the diagnosis of papillary thyroid cancer) may or may not be produced by these poorly differentiated thyroid cancers

-- Genetic mutations more common and more variable than the above more classical diagnosis of papillary thyroid cancers.
+- Genetic mutations are more common and more variable than the above mentioned more classical diagnosis of papillary thyroid cancers.
 These genetic mutations are usually multiple and may include TERT, p53, in combination with BRAF mutation.
 BRAF mutation, in and of itself is not an important genetic event.

 - Special issues pertaining to poorly differentiated thyroid cancer